datastax/kaap/README.md

 The KAAP Stack is also included in this repository.

-Whether you are a developer looking to leverage the power of Apache Pulsar in your Kubernetes environment or an operator seeking to streamline the management of Pulsar clusters, the KAAP Operator provides a robust and user-friendly solution.
+Whether you are a developer looking to leverage the power of Apache Pulsar in your Kubernetes environment, or an operator seeking to streamline the management of Pulsar clusters, the KAAP Operator provides a robust and user-friendly solution.

+If you're running [Luna Streaming](https://www.datastax.com/products/luna-streaming), the DataStax distribution of Apache Pulsar, KAAP is 100% compatible with your existing Pulsar cluster.

 ## Documentation

-Full documentation is available in the [DataStax Streaming Documentation](https://docs.datastax.com/en/streaming/kaap-operator/index.html) or at [this repo's GitHub Pages site](https://datastax.github.io/kaap/docs/).
+Full documentation is available in the [DataStax Streaming Documentation](https://docs.datastax.com/en/streaming/kaap-operator/latest/index.html) or at [this repo's GitHub Pages site](https://datastax.github.io/kaap/docs/).

 ## Install KAAP Operator